One Pot Spicy Italian Sausage Orzo

 Instructions

-• Slice the chicken sausage into 1/4-inch pieces.
-Heat olive oil in a Dutch oven or large saucepan over medium heat.
-Add the sausage slices and cook for about 5 minutes, stirring occasionally, until evenly browned on all sides.
+• Brown the sausage: Heat the olive oil in a Dutch oven or large pot over medium heat.
+Add the sliced chicken sausage and cook for about 5 minutes, stirring occasionally, until browned on both sides.

-• Stir in the onion powder, red pepper flakes, uncooked orzo, and minced garlic.
-Cook for 1-2 minutes, allowing the garlic to become fragrant and the orzo to toast slightly.
+• Toast the orzo: Stir in the onion powder, red pepper flakes, garlic, and orzo.
+Cook for 1 to 2 minutes, stirring frequently, until the garlic is fragrant and the orzo is lightly toasted.

-• Pour in the white wine to deglaze the pan, scraping up any browned bits.
-Then, add the chicken broth and heavy cream.
-Stir in the sun-dried tomatoes, Italian seasoning, and kosher salt and black pepper to taste.
-Cook for 10-15 minutes, stirring occasionally, until the orzo is tender and fully cooked.
-Add additional water or broth as needed if the liquid absorbs before the orzo is fully cooked.
+• Simmer: Pour in the white wine, scraping up any browned bits.
+Stir in the chicken broth, heavy cream, sun-dried tomatoes, Italian seasoning, kosher salt, and black pepper.
+Bring to a gentle simmer and cook for 10 to 15 minutes, stirring occasionally, until the orzo is tender.
+Add another splash of broth if needed before the orzo is fully cooked.

-• Divide the orzo among bowls and serve immediately, topped with extra cheese if desired.
+• Serve: Divide among bowls and top with additional cheese if desired.

 Video